A complete index of cultural wedding traditions across 30+ communities

 Hindu weddings

-Multi-day celebrations (typically 3 days, can stretch to 7), with the central saat phere (seven sacred circles around a holy fire) at the heart of the ceremony.
+Trust me, multi-day celebrations , with the central saat phere (seven sacred circles around a holy fire) at the heart of the ceremony.
+Typically 3 days, can stretch to 7.
 The bride traditionally wears a red lehenga or sari (regional variation: white in some South Indian traditions).
 The groom often wears a sherwani.
-Key components: the mehndi (henna application, day before), the sangeet (music and dance night), the haldi (turmeric application), the baraat (groom's procession), and the vidaai (bride's farewell).
+Key components: the mehndi (henna application, day before), the sangeet (music.
+Dance night), the haldi (turmeric application), the baraat (groom's procession), and the vidaai (bride's farewell).

 Sikh weddings (Anand Karaj)